1gnatov/hh-tasks/README.md

 This repo contain anwers for 2 different algorhythmic tasks.

-neighbours
+Neighbours

        For every point in list find its Radius (= distance to nearest other point) and neighbours (by default points in Radius * 2, can be changed calling function findNeighbourOnMinRadiusMultiplyN with second optional parametr)

        Result:
        Result is list with tuples, tuple linked with points in pointList by same indexes First element in tuple is minRadius of point, which means distance to nearest other point Second element in tuple is set of point indexes, which lay in MULTRADIUS*minRadius to point